 Once your trademark is registered with the USPTO, it’s time to make sure all of that work wasn’t for naught.
 This means you are the one ultimately responsible for making sure no one is infringing upon your trademark rights.

-Failing to monitor and protect your trademark—such as taking legal action-can have serious consequences, including the value of your mark being diminished and a loss of trademark rights.
+Failing to monitor and protect your trademarks—such as taking legal action-can have serious consequences, including the value of your mark being diminished and a loss of trademark rights.

 Learn more here: